Roystonea palaea: Possible ecology

 Of note is the damage which is present on the pistillate flower.
-One side of the flower is preserved, having the peranth ripped off exposing the center of the flower and the developing fruit, which has two scratches on the exposed side.
+One side of the flower is preserved, having the perianth ripped off exposing the center of the flower and the developing fruit, which has two scratches on the exposed side.
 Poinar proposes that the damages may have occurred due to an herbivore seizing the flower and subsequently dropping it in the soft tree resin, which afterward fossilized.
 This is supported by many of the modern Roystonea species having oily fruits that are eaten by a number of bird and bat species.